-SECTION 4.
+SECTION 5.
 TIF ACT AMENDMENTS.
 The parties expressly understand and agree that all payments provided for in this Agreement shall be at all times subject to the requirements and restrictions of the TIF Act.

-SECTION 5.
+SECTION 6.
 "BUT FOR" TIF CERTIFICATION.
-Developer certifies that without the commitment from the City to assist it in accomplishing the Project as above referenced, it will not be able to proceed with the Project.
+Developer certifies that without the commitment from the City to selling the Property to Developer at the price detailed herein, it will not be able to proceed with the Project.

-SECTION 6.
-ENTIRE AGREEMENT.
-This document and exhibits hereto contain the entire agreement between Developer and the City as to this Agreement and its burdens and benefits shall inure to the benefit of, and shall be binding upon the parties hereto and their respective heirs, executors, successors, and assign.
+SECTION 7.
+PRIOR AGREEMENTS.
+This document and exhibits shall inure to the benefit of, and shall be binding upon the parties hereto and their respective heirs, executors, successors, and assign.
 This Agreement may be recorded as set forth below, and may be modified only by written amendment signed by Developer and the City, and in a manner consistent with the TIF Act, which amendment shall become effective upon recording by either party in the Recorder's Office in Douglas County, Illinois.

-SECTION 7.
+SECTION 8.
 ASSIGNMENT.
-Developer may assign the rights, duties, and obligations of this Agreement only with the prior written consent of the City (which consent may not unreasonably be withheld).
+Either party may assign the rights, duties, and obligations of this Agreement only with the prior written consent of the other party.

-SECTION 8.
+SECTION 9.
 WARRANTIES OF THE CITY.
-The City represents and warrants to Developer that it is empowered and authorized to execute and deliver this Agreement and to render and deliver the assistance described herein upon proof of eligible "redevelopment project costs" pursuant to provisions of this Agreement and the Act, and to execute and deliver all other agreements and documents, if any, required hereunder to be executed and delivered by the City.
+The City represents and warrants to Developer that it is empowered and authorized to execute and deliver this Agreement and to render and deliver the assistance described herein, and to execute and deliver all other agreements and documents, if any, required hereunder to be executed and delivered by the City.
 This Agreement has been, and each such document at the time it is executed and delivered will be, duly executed and delivered on behalf of the City pursuant to its legal power and authority to do so.
 When executed and delivered to Developer, all such agreements shall constitute a legal, valid, and binding obligation of the City, enforceable in accordance with the terms of all such agreements.

-SECTION 9.
+SECTION 10.
 WARRANTIES OF DEVELOPER.

-- 9.1 Developer represents and warrants to the City that Developer is duly organized and existing under the laws of the State of Delaware, is qualified to transact business in the State of Illinois and that all proceedings of Developer necessary to authorize the negotiation and execution of this Agreement and the consummation of the transactions contemplated by this Agreement have been taken in accordance with applicable law. - 9.2 Developer represents and warrants to the City that this Agreement has been duly authorized, executed, and delivered by Developer, and will be enforceable against Developer by its terms, except to the extent that such enforceability shall be limited by bankruptcy, or solvency, or similar laws of general application affecting the enforcement of creditor rights, and by equitable principles.

-9.3 Developer represents and warrants to the City that the execution and delivery of this Agreement, and the consummation of the transactions contemplated in this Agreement will not violate any provision of its Certificate of Incorporation or By-Laws or any other contract, agreement, court order or decree to which Developer may be a party or to which Developer may be subject, or any applicable federal or state law or municipal ordinance.
+- 10.1 Developer represents and warrants to the City that Developer is duly organized and existing under the laws of the State of Illinois and that all proceedings of Developer necessary to authorize the negotiation and execution of this Agreement and the consummation of the transactions contemplated by this Agreement have been taken in accordance with applicable law. - 10.2 Developer represents and warrants to the City that this Agreement has been duly authorized, executed, and delivered by Developer, and will be enforceable against Developer by its terms, except to the extent that such enforceability shall be limited by bankruptcy, or solvency, or similar laws of general application affecting the enforcement of creditor rights, and by equitable principles. - 10.3 Developer represents and warrants to the City that the execution and delivery of this Agreement, and the consummation of the transactions contemplated in this Agreement will not violate any provision of its operating agreement or any other contract, agreement, court order or decree to which Developer may be a party or to which Developer may be subject, or any applicable federal or state law or municipal ordinance.